Downlink Transmit Design for Massive MIMO LEO Satellite Communications: System Model

-For simplicity, we assume that the channel parameters in $\ckbdH_k(t,f)$ are constant within each coherence time interval, and change from block to block according to some ergodic process.
-In the following, we will describe the LEO satellite channel characteristics in more detail, which mainly include Doppler shifts, propagation delays, array response vectors.
+For simplicity, we assume that the channel matrices are fixed within each coherence time interval, and change from block to block according to some ergodic process.
+In the following, we will describe the LEO satellite channel characteristics one by one, which mainly include the Doppler shifts, propagation delays, and array response vectors.